-With that in mind, I guess that I shouldn’t have been so surprised when the church made its presence known recently at my gym.
+With that in mind, I guess that I shouldn’t have been surprised when the church made its presence known recently at my gym.

 It was the middle of the afternoon.
-There were five or six other people working out on machines, and I was lucky to get one of the handful of treadmills.
-I’d been walking for about 15 minutes when I noticed in the wall-to-wall mirrors that everyone in the gym was staring intently at the bank of three televisions.
+There were five or six other people working out on machines, and I was lucky to get one of the three working treadmills.
+I’d been walking for about 15 minutes when I glanced up and saw in the wall-to-wall mirrors that everyone in the gym was staring intently at the bank of three televisions.

 Uh, oh.
 What was I supposed to do — give my fellow gym rats the agnostic stink eye or fake my participation?
 Recite a litany or just wait it out and hum along to a hymn?
 What in god’s name is the proper gym protocol in this situation?

 As the mass continued (both on the screens and in the gym), I got to thinking: Isn’t there a law mandating separation of church and gym?
 I was definitely under the impression that this gym was secular.
 I’m still a fairly new member, but I don’t recall anyone telling me about mandatory mass on Monday afternoon.

-In the meantime, I took a deep breath, turned off my iPod and decided to remain neutral, but respectful.
+In the meantime, I took a deep breath, turned off my iPod, and decided to remain neutral, but respectful.

 I can tell you that I’ve been to a lot of Roman Catholic masses in my life, but this one was certainly the oddest.
 Yet, it was obvious I was the only one who thought it was in the least bit weird.
 Everyone else seemed quite happy to squeeze in a workout and connect with their heavenly father.